tldr-pages/tldr/pages/osx/brew-cask.md

 `brew cask outdated`

-- Upgrade an installed cask to its latest version:
+- Upgrade an installed cask (if no cask name is given, all installed casks are upgraded):

 `brew cask upgrade {{cask_name}}`